pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// Scheduling contains information that is only relevant while the
 	// scheduler and the resource driver are in the process of selecting a
-	// node for a Pod and the allocation mode is AllocationModeDelayed.
+	// node for a Pod and the allocation mode is AllocationModeWaitForFirstConsumer.
 The
 	// resource driver should unset this when it has successfully allocated
 	// the resource.
 	Scheduling SchedulingStatus